-In the never-ending quest to lose and keep off weight, sweets can be a tricky thing.
-I’ll indulge in a small piece of dark chocolate to satisfy that craving, but for the most part, I stay away from sweets.
-But when I am going to treat myself, it’s not going to be on a cookie I bought from a grocery store.
+When I am going to treat myself, it’s not going to be on a cookie I bought from a grocery store.
 It’s going to be this easy crème brûlée.
-It’s worth every delicious, indulgent bite and when you’re finished, you feel ultra-satisfied, and not like you just “wasted calories” on something subpar.
+It’s worth every delicious, indulgent bite and when you’re finished, you feel ultra-satisfied.

 While I clearly need to work on my brûlée skills (Christina’s is much more beautiful), this easy crème brûlée is the perfect combination of smooth, silky, rich filling and that crispy sugary top you love and expect from a classic crème brûlée.
 Christina’s recipe calls for 1/4 of a vanilla bean but I’m vanilla bean obsessed and I didn’t have a use for the other three quarters, so I used the entire thing.
 It’s totally not necessary (1/4 would have been plenty for this recipe), but if you’re a vanilla bean lover like I am, go for it!